Table Tennis Competition, Trojans Okehampton Trip - May 2025

 Singles - How it will run

-They will then be entered into a draw, which will be shown on an online spreadsheet.
+They will then be entered into a league, which will be shown on an online spreadsheet.

-This will be updated by Steve, when the winners of each round have confirmed their result,
+This can be updated by Steve and others, when winners have confirmed their result,

 preferably via the WhatsApp group.

-Except for the final, players need to agree with their opponents their playing times, and book
+Players need to agree with their opponents their playing times, and book the tables.

 A very nice prize will be awarded to the winner!